 Tying your plant every 6 inches to your stakes or plant support frame will ensure that your plants grow healthily, it is recommended to use the following material to stake your plants.

-Plastic plant tape is excellent for use on tomatoes.
+- Plant tape: Plastic plant tape is excellent to use on tomatoes.

 It is important to get fertilizer ratios right because it is expensive, and while it is a powerful tool improper use could easily see you lose both money and crop.